THE QUICK HIT

 There are some amazing benefits of renting your home to your practice for a business meeting.

-the money you receive individually for renting your home may be excluded from all taxes.
-That's right, you may not have to pay taxes on the rent you pay to yourself.
+- The money you receive individually for renting your home may be excluded from all taxes

-If you aren't already having regular board meetings, this is a good excuse to have strategic meetings you should already be having in the first place.
+- This creates a good excuse to start having regular meetings that you should already be having in the first place

 With the recent emergence of sites like Airbnb and HomeAway, taxpayers have taken advantage of renting out their homes to help with the burden of housing costs.
 This extra income is great, but can create a little bit of a tax nightmare!
 You must now prepare a special schedule to report the rental income (called a Schedule E) and report all your income and deductions to the IRS.
-What makes it a little more complicated is the fact that you now have to add the value of your home to a depreciation schedule and begin to depreciate the percentage of your home that used as a rental property.
 What most taxpayers don’t know is that there is a way that they can rent their homes and not have to claim any income!

 Like we talked about earlier, if you own a corporation (like many of our clients), you are required to have board meetings.
 Every state is different on how often these board meetings should be, but as a rule of thumb, these meetings need to occur regularly.
 If you decide to have these meetings at your home, be sure to use the fair market rental rate for hosting such meetings.
 You can call a local hotel and get a quote to see how much it would cost to rent a conference room for 1 day.
 That quote can serve as a guide on how much you should pay yourself in rent.